 I was worried that I wasn’t going to like the meal as I am not a huge fan of foie gras that is warm or hot.
 I prefer cold foie gras which I knew was only going to be a small portion of the meal.
 But I did like most of the dishes.
 Like Mr. Misadventures I liked the first course and I was really surprised that I liked the ravioli as well, but I really did.

 The worse thing about the entire meal is that all the courses were served with great sauces or broth and there wasn’t a slice of bread to be found.
 In a French restaurant.
 Sacrilege.

 I did not like the third course as the foie gras was cold (and I think the tuna as well) but the bouillon was warm, it was a weird sensation.
 My steak was warm and cooked to my liking, but I gave the foie gras to Mr. Misadventures as I knew I would not like it.

 The dessert was interesting, I am not a fan of Sauternes but loved the cake (Mr. Misadventures slice was really dry and not as good) and the foie gras ice cream was really tasty.
 I did not dig the truffle at all which surprised me as I had eaten foie gras with chocolate sauce at a dinner in the Chateau Adrieu in Normany and had loved it.

 Unfortunately in the end the food sort of became irrelevant because we were really annoyed at how long it was taking to be served between courses.
-We would not eat here again because we sort of have a bad taste in our mouth on how the night went.
-But given the packed-house I am pretty sure we will not be missed.
+We would not eat here again because we sort of have a bad taste in our mouths on how the night went.
+But given the packed house, I am pretty sure we will not be missed.